HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 Two methods work.
 You need to pick one and commit to it for at least 12 months.

 Debt Snowball — Pay your smallest balance first.
 Builds psychological momentum.
 Each account you eliminate reduces the number of bills you manage and creates a visible, concrete win that sustains motivation over a 2–4 year payoff period.
-The first zero-balance account is proof that the system works — and that proof matters more than most people expect when they are in month 14 of a 36-month plan.

 Once you have chosen your method: